spanner/radiant-taggable-extension/README.md

 	Tag.most_popular(50)
 	Tag.coincident_with(tag1, tag2, tag3)
-	Page.related_pages
+	Page.tagged_with(tag1, tag2, tag3)
+	Page.related_pages 								# equivalent to Page.tagged_with(self.attached_tags) - [self]

 is handled in a single pass.

+The exception is the `r:tag_cloud` tag: there we have to gather a list of descendant pages first.
+It's done in a fairly frugal way (by generation rather than individual) but still likely to involve several preparatory queries as well as the cloud computation.

 ## Tag pages